babelouest/glewlwyd/docs/INSTALL.md

 When you change the configuration file or the environment variables values, you must restart Glewlwyd to use the new configuration.

+### Note on static files server

+Glewlwyd's static file server isn't meant to be the most performant nor reliable, if possible you should use a dedicated web server like Apache or NGINX.
+See [reverse proxy configuration](#reverse-proxy-configuration) for examples.

 ### Port number

 - Config file variable: `port`